-Component Input Technical simulation Market-economic simulation Biogas Plant Annual Biogas production and hourly distribution Annual heat and electricity demands Annual inputs of wet and solid biomass Biogas-to-GasGrid efficiency Electricity demand is added to the system demand Heat demands are added to demand in relevant DH groups Biogas is subtracted in Ngas consumption resulting in changes in import/export Same as technical simulation Gasification Plant Annual Biomass input Relative biomass for steam demand and electricity demand Relative heat output Max Capacity Syngas-to-GasGrid efficiency Electricity demand is added to the system demand Heat productions are subtracted heat demand in relevant DH groups Syngas is subtracted in Ngas consumption resulting in changes in import/export.
+Component Input Technical simulation Market-economic simulation Biogas Plant Annual Biogas production and hourly distribution Annual heat and electricity demands Annual inputs of wet and solid biomass Biogas-to-GasGrid efficiency Output (solid biomass) to Pyrolysis Electricity demand is added to the system demand Heat demands are added to demand in relevant DH groups Biogas is subtracted in Ngas consumption resulting in changes in import/export Output to Pyrolysis is added as input to Pyrolysis Same as technical simulation Gasification Plant Annual Biomass input Relative biomass for steam demand and electricity demand Relative heat output Max Capacity Syngas-to-GasGrid efficiency Electricity demand is added to the system demand Heat productions are subtracted heat demand in relevant DH groups Syngas is subtracted in Ngas consumption resulting in changes in import/export.
 Max Capacity is used to minimise exchange of gas via gas grid.
-Same as technical simulation BioDiesel Plant Annual BioDiesel output Relative electricity demand DryBiomass-to- BioDiesel efficiency DryBiomass-to- Biomass efficiency Electricity demand is added to the system demand BioDiesel is transferred to the Transportation Tab Sheet (demand) Biomass output is subtracted in biomass fuel for power plants, etc. Same as technical simulation BioPetrol Plant Annual BioPetrol output Relative biomass for steam demand and electricity demand Biomass-to-BioPetrol efficiency Biomass-to-Food efficiency Per unit value of food by-product Relative heat output Electricity demand is added to the system demand Heat productions are subtracted heat demand in relevant DH group BioPetrol is transferred to the Transportation Tab Sheet (demand) Food by-product is subtracted in biomass fuel for power plants, etc. Value of food by-product is included in fuel cost calculation Same as technical simulation BioJP Plant (Jet Petrol) Annual JP output Relative biomass for steam demand and electricity demand Biomass-to-BioJP efficiency Biomass-to-Food efficiency Per unit value of food by-product Relative heat output Electricity demand is added to the system demand Heat productions are subtracted heat demand in relevant DH group BioJP is transferred to the Transportation Tab Sheet (demand) Food by-product is subtracted in biomass fuel for power plants, etc. Value of food by-product is included in fuel cost calculation Same as technical simulation
+Same as technical simulation BioDiesel Plant Annual BioDiesel output Relative electricity demand DryBiomass-to- BioDiesel efficiency DryBiomass-to-Biomass efficiency Electricity demand is added to the system demand BioDiesel is transferred to the Transportation Tab Sheet (demand) Biomass output is subtracted in biomass fuel for power plants, etc. Same as technical simulation BioPetrol Plant Annual BioPetrol output Relative biomass for steam demand and electricity demand Biomass-to-BioPetrol efficiency Biomass-to-Food efficiency Per unit value of food by-product Relative heat output Electricity demand is added to the system demand Heat productions are subtracted heat demand in relevant DH group BioPetrol is transferred to the Transportation Tab Sheet (demand) Food by-product is subtracted in biomass fuel for power plants, etc. Value of food by-product is included in fuel cost calculation Same as technical simulation BioJP Plant (Jet Petrol) Annual JP output Relative biomass for steam demand and electricity demand Biomass-to-BioJP efficiency Biomass-to-Food efficiency Per unit value of food by-product Relative heat output Electricity demand is added to the system demand Heat productions are subtracted heat demand in relevant DH group BioJP is transferred to the Transportation Tab Sheet (demand) Food by-product is subtracted in biomass fuel for power plants, etc. Value of food by-product is included in fuel cost calculation Same as technical simulation HTL (Hydrothermal Liquifaction) Annual inputs of biomass and waste Annual biofuel outputs are transferred as input to cover transport demands Same as technical simulation